 Near the end of the 1920's, and into the 1930's radio technology had advanced to the point where it went beyond the basement workshop of the amateur radio operator, the radio 'buff', or the affluent household with the newest technological toys.
 Although you may have still hired a person to install the antenna and run the wire, for the most part you brought your set home and plugged it in.
 One knob turned it on, another tuned it, and a third controlled the volume.
 The days of multiple batteries, difficul tuning, and unscheduled broadcasts was past.

-At about this time, manufacturers began to package their sets to match the decor of most homes - paying attention to hiding cables and batteries.
+manufacturers began to package their sets to match the decor of most homes - paying attention to hiding cables and batteries.
 Also, the programming available became worthwhile.

 The thirties marked the 'Golden Age of Radio'.
 Networks and advertisers were spending large sums of money to provide quality programming.
 These programs were good enough that people 'had' to be near the radio at certain times to hear their favorite personalities and stars, and the subject of last nights show was often cause for discussion at the office.